 Causes of death statistics are released with a view to ensuring that they are fit for purpose when released.
 To meet user requirements for timely data it is often necessary to obtain information from the administrative source before all information for the reference period is available (e.g. finalisation of coronial proceedings).
 A balance needs to be maintained between accuracy (completeness) of data and timeliness, taking account of the different needs of users.
-As coroner-certified deaths can have ill-defined causes of death until a case is closed within the coronial system, a revisions process was introduced to enhance the cause of death output for open coroner cases.
+To address the issues which arise through the publication of causes of death data for open coroners cases, these data are now subject to a revisions process.
 This process enables the use of additional information relating to coroner certified deaths either 12 or 24 months after initial processing.
-See Explanatory Notes 52-55 and Causes of Death Revisions, 2013 Final Data
+See Explanatory Notes

-in this publication for further information on the revision process.
+52-54 in this publication for further information on the revisions process.

-Non-sampling errors may influence accuracy in datasets for collections which are a complete census of the population rather than a sample.
+Non-sample errors are the main influence on accuracy in datasets such as this which are a complete census of the population rather than a sample.
 Non-sample error arises from inaccuracies in collecting, recording and processing the data.
+The most significant of these errors are: mis-reporting of data items; deficiencies in coverage; non-response to particular questions; and processing errors.
 Every effort is made to minimise non-sample error by working closely with data providers, running quality checks throughout the data processing cycle, training of processing staff, and efficient data processing.